IgnisDa/ryot/README.md

 have played or workouts you have done.
 Now, imagine that instead of a physical notebook, you have a special tool on your computer or phone that lets you keep track of all these digitally.

+## 🧪 Why?

+- Existing solutions do not have very good UI.
+- Pretty graphs and summaries make everyone happy.
+Ryot aims to have a lot of them.
+- There is a lack of a good selfhosted fitness and health tracking solution.
+- Ryot consumes very little memory (around 8MB idle eyeballing `docker stats`), something that is significantly useful when working in limited RAM environments.

 ## 🚀 Features